cvg/GeoCalib/README.md

 ##

-GeoCalib is a an algoritm for single-image calibration: it estimates the camera intrinsics and gravity direction from a single image only.
+GeoCalib is an algoritm for single-image calibration: it estimates the camera intrinsics and gravity direction from a single image only.
 By combining geometric optimization with deep learning, GeoCalib provides a more flexible and accurate calibration compared to previous approaches.
 This repository hosts the [inference](#setup-and-demo), [evaluation](#evaluation), and [training](#training) code for GeoCalib and instructions to download our training set [OpenPano](#openpano-dataset).

 ## Setup and demo